-We want everyone who visits Election Tools, home of the civic engagement toolkit, to feel welcome and find the experience rewarding, including people with disabilities or those who use assistive technology and preference settings to make the Web easier for them to use.
+We want everyone who visits the Election Toolkit to feel welcome and find the experience rewarding — including people with disabilities or those who use assistive technology and preference settings to make the Web easier for them to use.

 Making the site accessible

-To help us make the Election Tools website a positive place for everyone, it is responsive, so it will reformat to fit onto different size screens.
+To help us make the Toolkit website a positive place for everyone, it is responsive, so it will reformat to fit onto different size screens.

 We also used the Web Content Accessibility Guidelines (WCAG) 2.0 as guidance.
 These guidelines explain how to make web content more accessible for people with disabilities, and more user friendly for everyone, as well as identifying requirements for good practice in coding a site.

 There is one limitation in the accessibility of the site: If you enlarge the text on the home page, the title of a tool can overlap the text below it.
 However, because the site is responsive, if you use zoom, it will re-wrap within the browser window making the entire page larger.